r-sniper/Project-Euler/README.md

 # Project-Euler
-Contains all project euler solutions https://projecteuler.net/
+Contains all project euler solutions solved by me in c++ and python

+https://projecteuler.net/